 Secondly, it won’t finely crush like turmeric powder.
 You can see minute pieces of spice even after crushing them on high power.
 We need the same coarse & moist texture.

 Above all, your masala powder will have an unmatched fragrance.
-I mean, none of the curry powders in your kitchen closet will smell like this kolhapuri powder.
+I mean, none of the curry powders in your kitchen closet will smell like this Kolhapuri powder.
 It will have a solid nutty & woody aroma.
 It is because we have roasted everything.

 Storing the Kolhapuri Masala

 Storage is the key point here.
 Food items, especially spice & masala mix, demand good storage.
 The word good storage means the one that elevates the shelf life.
-For example, cookies need glass containers to keep the crispiness intact.
+For example, cookies need glass containers to keep their crispiness intact.

 In the same way, this masala needs to be stored in a glass container.
 Moreover, it must be tightly shunted.
 This way, moisture won’t penetrate inside & spoil the powder.
 Above all, glass is considered friendly when it comes to storing food.
 Not only this, but glass containers are the first choice of housewives for storage.